[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "Yes, sponndar Noad."

-"Seems you're not dismayed at the prospect of descending to Varramb's lair.
+"Seems you're not dismayed at the prospect.
 Good - very good.
-This is, after all, an exciting time to be alive.
+Not everyone would tolerate the idea of descending to Varramb's lair.
+Well, this is, after all, an exciting time to be alive.
 We're about to move forward into an era of live experimentation, I do believe.
 And trust me, you'll be taken care of..."

 4

-Miril Nerred was conducted by a palace official to a floor-level room, empty except for a closed hatchway, slanted so that one must stoop to reach the opening button.
-An invitation to hesitate, thought Miril wryly, as she proceded to press the button.
+Miril Nerred was conducted by a palace official to a floor-level room, empty except for a closed hatchway which was slanted so that one must stoop to reach the opening button.
+An invitation to hesitate, thought Miril wryly, and pressed the button.

-She did not look back at the closing hum behind her.
-Onward, downward lay her goal, the section of the vaults known as the Torpor of Byey, which, strangely, she had never ventured into before.
-Strange - because it felt as if she had; in an odd kind of way the sub-floor environment felt familiar, as can happen with some much-discussed works of art, which become so known by repute that it hardly seems necessary to go and actually see them.
-That must be part of the reason why she had not bothered, had not needed to come here until today, yet it wasn't the whole explanation.
-There was also a certain reluctance to be reminded that the humans of Ooranye share their giant world with greater beings.
+The closing hum behind her did not make her look back.
+Onward lay her goal; onward and downward; namely, the section of the vaults known as the Torpor of Byey.
+Strangely, she had never ventured into it before.
+Strange, because it felt as if she had: in an odd kind of way the sub-floor environment felt familiar.
+It can happen with much-discussed works of art, that they become so known by repute that it hardly seems necessary to go and actually see them.
+That must be part of the reason why she had not bothered until today, yet it wasn't the whole story.
+A certain reluctance to be reminded that the humans of Ooranye share their giant world with greater beings, helped to explain.

-She descended a zigzag stair which ended on a slope, then she took some more steps down the slope itself, and began to make out, at the far bounds of the misty view, a jungly mass consisting of mounds of cvoc, the clutter of machine evolution.
-Heaped geometric forms and tangled lines had flopped over and obscured the older reticulations of the city-vaults' structure.
-Some actual Ghepions, minor ones, were doubtless to be found amid the mess, but none of it, so far, showed anything like the form and size of the Being she sought.
-She would know Varramb when she saw nen.
-Necessarily enormous and unmistakable, the Simulator's presence would announce nenself.
+It consisted of mounds of cvoc, the clutter of machine evolution.
+Heaped geometric forms and tangled lines had flopped over to obscure the older reticulations of the city-vaults.
+Some actual Ghepions, minor ones, were doubtless to be found amid the mess.
+None of it, so far, showed anything like the form and size of the Being she sought.
+She would know Varramb when she saw nen: necessarily enormous and unmistakable, the Simulator's presence would announce nenself.

-Unfortunately, she'd have to trudge through quite a bit of cvoc before she reached Varramb, so there was nothing for it but to endure the increasingly fuscous gloom as she crunched her way through the metallic "underbrush", onward and downward, soon accompanied by some echoing whispers or sighs that gave her some bad moments until her intelligence triumphed over her nerves, whereupon she recognized the harmless, indeed uplifting, pump of the ayash currents, the blessed, essential streams, constantly in operation, which maintain the only links between the surrounding plain and the upheld disc of the city floor, which otherwise only skyships might attain.
+She realized she'd have to trudge through quite a bit of cvoc before she reached Varramb, so there was nothing for it but to endure the increasingly fuscous gloom as she crunched her way through the metallic "underbrush".
+Onward, downward, her way became accompanied by echoing whispers or sighs that gave her some bad moments until, her intelligence triumphing over her nerves, she recognized the harmless, indeed uplifting, pump of the ayash currents.
+Those blessed, essential streams, constantly in operation, ensured the maintenance of the only links between the surrounding plain and the upheld disc of the city floor, which otherwise only skyships might attain; their sound a reminder of all that works well through the ages.

 The pulses of the plot